lvq00001/miniShop/readme.txt

-minishop using MVC pattern, MySQL database and JSTL
+minishop using MVC pattern, MySQL database and JSP view